-In this paper, we explore the idea of civic engagement among school staffs within the school building with the aim of understanding why reform initiatives so often fail to be fully implemented in urban schools.
-This synthesis of findings across nine separate program evaluations conducted for the Philadelphia Education Fund2 was prompted by our realization that the same barriers to reform, many of them related to staff community life, were emerging repeatedly in one evaluation after another.
-Thus, we set out to identify the cluster of policies and structures that have the effect of depleting or preventing the formation of social capital among teachers and administrators.
+In this article, we explore the idea of civic engagement among school staffs within the school building with the aim of understanding why reform initiatives so often fail to be fully implemented in urban schools.
+This synthesis of findings across nine separate program evaluations conducted for the Philadelphia Education Fund was prompted by our realization that the same barriers to reform, many of them related to staff community life, were emerging repeatedly in one evaluation after another.
+Thus, we set out to identify the cluster of policies and structures that has the effect of depleting or preventing the formation of social capital among teachers and administrators.
 We draw on these studies to show how the convergence of multiple policies and established practices conspire to prevent or break up the norms, networks, and social trust needed to transform schools into vibrant learning organizations.

-Coleman was the first to fully spell out the idea of social capital (1988, 1990), and he and others have defined and applied this concept to social linkages connecting students, their teachers, and their surrounding community (Bryk, Lee, and Holland, 1993; Coleman and Hoffer, 1987) or to social supports for students within the family (Lee, 1993; Schneider, 1993).
+Coleman (1988, 1990) was the first to fully spell out the idea of social capital, and he and others have defined and applied this concept to social linkages connecting students, their teachers, and their surrounding community (Bryk, Lee, & Holland, 1993; Coleman & Hoffer, 1987) or to social supports for students within the family (Lee, 1993; Schneider, 1993).
 Scholars have more recently turned their attention to the variation in the fund of social capital existing among staff members across schools and its connection to school reform efforts.
-Schneider and Bryk (1995a,b), drawing on extensive data from the Chicago school reform effort, have elaborated a theoretical model explaining why school organizations, like democracies, function better when staff members have a well-developed associational life in schools.
-They stress the importance of dense and stable networks of communication among teachers and administrators in the development of trusting relationships.
-Trust, they argue, makes schools more efficient by enabling school staffs to resolve conflicts quickly, speed flows of information, reign in undesirable behaviors among colleagues, delegate authority, and address racial and ethnic divisions.
-Where trust levels are high, teachers are more loyal to the school, more likely to reach out to parents, and to experiment with new teaching methods.
-In sum, Schneider and Bryk contend that "the fabric of social relationships is foundational for school improvement."
+Schneider and Bryk (1995a, 1995b), drawing on extensive data from the Chicago school reform effort, elaborated a theoretical model explaining why school organizations, like democracies, function better when staff members have a well-developed associational life in schools.
+They stressed the importance of dense and stable networks of communication among teachers and administrators in the development of trusting relationships.
+Trust, they argued, makes schools more efficient by enabling school staffs to resolve conflicts quickly, speed flows of information, reign in undesirable behaviors among colleagues, delegate authority, and address racial and ethnic divisions.
+Where trust levels are high, teachers are more loyal to the school and more likely to reach out to parents and to experiment with new teaching methods.
+In sum, Schneider and Bryk (1995a) contended that social trust is key to school improvement efforts.